 - Flakes: feed only flakes that are designed explicitly for betta fish.
 This ensures that it has a high amount of protein that bettas need to stay healthy.

-- Freeze-dried: includes freeze-dried versions of their some of their favorite live-fed foods, including bloodworms, brine shrimp, daphnia, and tubifex worms.
+- Freeze-dried: includes freeze-dried versions of some of their favorite live-fed foods, including bloodworms, brine shrimp, daphnia, and tubifex worms.
 Just as with the pellets, make sure they are soaked before serving since they are notorious for causing bloating and constipation issues.
 They are also better served as a treat and not a staple diet.

 - Live or Frozen: most similar to that in the wild.
-Live or frozen betta fish food includes most everything that would be freeze-dried, such as bloodworms, brine shrimp, mosquito larvae, mysis shrimp, and vinegar flies.
+Live or frozen betta fish food includes almost everything that would be freeze-dried, such as bloodworms, brine shrimp, mosquito larvae, mysis shrimp, and vinegar flies.
 Live or frozen food is the best option for your betta since it mimics their natural environment the most.

 Fish Food Fillers

 Most commercial fish foods are also packed with fillers, which are plant-based because they’re much less expensive to make.
 Your betta fish is dependent on you to provide them with a healthy, well-balanced diet because they can’t find it on their own in the wild.
 Make sure the commercial food that is purchased is at least 40% crude protein, and it has little to no plant meal, also known as soy meal.

 Your betta fish relies on you to feed them a healthy diet that is as close to their natural environment as possible.
 Upon learning about the betta fish digestive system, required nutrition, and standard commercial foods, we can better understand what types of human foods are satisfactory to give them on occasion.